-

 Are there any formal requirements upon concluding Distribution Agreements?

-Under Belgian law, a Distribution Agreement can be executed both verbally or in writing.
-There are no special formalities to take into account.
+Under Belgian law, parties can conclude a Distribution Agreement orally or in writing.
+There are no specific formalities.

-Commercial cooperation agreements are all agreements where one party grants the other party the right to use its commercial formula when selling products or delivering services.
+Commercial cooperation agreements are all agreements in which one party grants the other party the right to use its commercial formula when selling goods or services.
 A commercial formula can consist of either the use of a trade name or logo, a transfer of know-how or a technical or commercial assistance.
-A Distribution Agreement can fall within the scope of this obligation if the Principal grants the agent the right to use its commercial formula when selling the products.
+A Distribution Agreement can fall within the scope of this obligation if the Principal grants the Distributor the right to use its commercial formula when selling the products.

-Contracts executed in disrespect of this obligation can be declared null and void upon request of the party that is granted the right to use the commercial formula.
+Contracts concluded in breach of this obligation can be declared null upon request of the Distributor.

 Can exclusivities be granted?

-Exclusivities can be granted, subject to the EU regulation on vertical restraints.
+Yes, but only to the extent permitted by EU regulation on vertical restraints.

 Is a contractual non-competition clause enforceable?